Lukasrid/recipe-tracker/README.md

 ### Future Features
 - The registration form and the create recipe form will be stylized better (ran out of time to figure out how to do this).
+- A footer is to be added.
 - Users will be able to make a contact list of people they like.
 - Users will be able to save and favourite recipes.
 - Direct private messaging to other user will be implented.
+- Emails will be added so that admin can contact users.
 - Users will be able to request new cuisines at admin approval.
 - Users will be able to search for other usersand not only recipes.
 - Screen responsiveness will be improved.